Children need to be flexible thinkers in order to make their way in today's world.

 Researchers are finding that when schools focus on a narrow checklist to determine school readiness, the learning process becomes too limited and only based on content, leading to children who are not prepared for long term success.
 Critical pieces are missing from these checklists.
-You can find them listed below, along with ways to increase these skills at home:
+Take a look at some examples below, along with ways to increase these skills at home:

 The quality of language interactions.
 Talk with your children!
 Point out objects and name them.
 Describe your day, step by step, before, during and after.
 Use "parentese," the exaggerated way adults talk to babies.